-The Lancaster Place, Casino, Bowen Road Grove, Rich Marino Gazebo
+The Indoor facilities and large shelters available at this park are The Lancaster Place, Casino, Bowen Road Grove, Rich Marino Gazebo

 In 1926 Erie County acquired Como Lake Park through a special village election.
 The 80 acres of land donated by the village of Lancaster formed the nucleus for further park expansions.
 Como Lake Park, named after the tourist resort in Italy, was Erie County's first multi-purpose park and is today the third largest park in the system.